Jsavage1325/right-tech-youtube-summariser/README.md

 Supported models are `haiku`, `sonnet` and `opus`.

 ## Running
-Please run the code using the following code, allowing for `/path/to/.venv/bin/python /path/to/youtube_summariser.py`
+Please run the code using the following `/path/to/.venv/bin/python /path/to/youtube_summariser.py`

 ## Limitations